Amorphic79/PokeApi-For-Unity/README.md

 Lets add None to MoveCategory this is used as a failsafe when getting moves.

 Add Steel, Dark, Fairy to PokemonType in PokemonBase.cs

+This should conclude everything :)
+When compiled, you should see a new Menu called MrAmorphic in Unity.
+First you can check the settings in MrAmorphic.cs around line 180.
+These are the folders where everything is created, wich language to use and wich game to get texts from.
+And the last bools are if you want the sprites to be downloaded and added for pokemons and items. and if you want to blank files for Pokemons/Items that are missing when adding evolutions.
+If a Pokemon/Item is missing, the evolution won't be added.